 Like anyone really cares – it’s a hot dog for crying out loud.
 Besides, is it still healthy if I eat three of them in one sitting?

-I’ll tell you why it’s so great – it’s so great because of all the flavors, textures, and temperatures that come together in one bite.
+I’ll tell you why a Chicago Style Hot Dog is so great – it’s so great because of all the flavors, textures, and temperatures that come together in one bite.
 They really work amazingly well together.

-If you’ve never tried a Chicago dog, make some at home and give ‘em a try.
+If you’ve never tried a Chicago Style hot dog, make some at home and give ’em a try.
 Here’s the sequence:

 1. Steamed bun – with poppy seeds if you can get ‘em.